10 Things You Need to Know Before Moving to Portland, Oregon

 Housing is tight, and prices are rising

 The cost and availability of housing is a problem for many people in Portland.
 Rental vacancies are low, and rent prices have been increasing steadily for years.
-However, a rash of new apartment construction during 2016 and 2017 is expected to ease some of that tension.

-The real estate market continues to boom after the Great Recession, but most residents can’t afford to buy: according to the Portland Housing Bureau’s 2016 report, “the average Portland household can only afford to purchase a home in eight of the 24 neighborhoods.
-Many are moving outside of the central city seeking affordable homes.
-Check out the HUD Comprehensive Housing Report for our area to learn more.
+The real estate market continues to boom after the Great Recession, but most residents can’t afford to buy: according to the Portland Housing Bureau’s 2022 report, “The gap between household income and housing costs continues to burden many households and demands continued efforts by the City to address housing affordability.”
 For more advice on navigating the Portland real estate market, check out the Portland Relocation Guide.

 Portland traffic is not great

 Ask a Portlander about traffic.
 It’s not southern California-level traffic, but it’s still bad and Portland traffic is getting worse.
-As more people move here, there are more cars, cyclist and pedestrians on the road, making congestion throughout the city pretty bad.
+As more people move here, there are more cars, cyclists, and pedestrians on the road, making congestion throughout the city pretty bad.

 And parking is getting increasingly more challenging, particularly in the NW and SE Portland areas.
 In fact, good luck finding parking off bustling shopping and dining corridors on Division Street or NW 23rd Ave.
 Luckily, Portland’s public transportation system is very reliable and is expanding to serve more people all the time.
 Or, do what I do: ride a bike.